Frequently Asked Questions

 At this point, it is well-established that DJI Mini 2 does lack a lot of cool features.
 But lucky for you, this does not necessarily mean that you can't access them.

-It is true that the Litchi app is compatible with the Mini 2.
+The Litchi app is compatible with the Mini 2.
 It is one of the most popular third-party apps that allow additional features for drone users, including Follow Me and Active Tracking.

 Simply activate it on your device, select the object of focus, and your drone will start following in no time.

-One thing I must point out is that the Mini 2 design lacks the obstacle avoidance sensors that would otherwise enable the proper functioning of these modes.
+One thing I must point out is that the Mini 2 design lacks the obstacle avoidance sensors that would otherwise enable the proper functioning of these modes

 It is therefore recommended to use the combination of Mini 2 with the Litchi app in an open field with no trees or poles nearby.
 It is a small step to avoid potential collisions that might occur in a closed-off space.